 Our Upcoming Events

-On July 7, 2014, the Public Ethics Commission will discuss a draft Oakland Government Ethics Act, developed by the Commission’s ad hoc Ethics subcommittee (Commissioners Whitman, Shefler, and Wyatt) in pursuit of the following goals:
+On July 7, 2014, the Public Ethics Commission discussed and voted unanimously to approve a draft Oakland Government Ethics Act, developed by the Commission’s ad hoc Ethics subcommittee (Commissioners Whitman, Shefler, and Wyatt) in pursuit of the following goals:

 1. Provide a clear and comprehensive framework of ethics rules for City staff and officials